Deck Shade Solutions

 - Great for small spaces

-- No need for hole in table top
+- No need for a hole in a tabletop

 - Comes in a variety of colors and designs

-- Needs to be attached to wall for stability
+- Needs to be attached to a wall for stability

 - May need a half umbrella stand if against the wall